Insights & Resources

 Ontario's no-fault system does not mean nobody is at fault.
 It means you file your claim with your own insurer for faster benefits, while fault is still assigned for premiums and lawsuits.
 Here is how the system actually works, what it covers, and the major changes arriving July 2026.

-OPCF 43 Explained: How Ontario's Waiver of Depreciation Protects Your New Car's Value
+OPCF 43: How Ontario's Waiver of Depreciation Protects New Cars

 A new car can lose 20-30% of its value in the first year alone.
 OPCF 43 ensures your insurer pays full replacement cost instead of depreciated value if your vehicle is totalled or stolen.
 Here is everything Ontario drivers need to know about this endorsement.